amarpan/how-to-install-and-configure-zshell/README.md

 Z Shell (zsh) is a popular alternative to the default command line bash shell due to its improved features like recursive path expansion, automatic spelling correction, and plug-in and theme support.

-This guide will walk you through the process of installing and configuring zsh, including how to change themes and enable the auto-complete suggestions plug-in.
+This guide will walk you through the process of installing and configuring zsh, including how to change themes and enable the autosuggestions plug-in.

 ## Before You Begin